haq9966/20MCA245MiniProject/01_Abdul_Hakeem_Moidukutty/Readme.md

 # Burn
 ## Guided by  **Mr. Hyder Ali K. T.**
 This is the github repository for mini project of my MCA(2020-2021) course under KTU.
-The aim of the project is create a racing game titled **Burn** with the help of Unity.  g
+The aim of the project is create a racing game titled **Burn** with the help of Unity.

 ### Introduction: